Fallout 76: Everything you need to know before E3 2018

 The game was only just teased -- but you might not have to wait long to play it.
 Just days after Bethesda announced the game, an Amazon listing appeared with a July 31 release.
 The purported Tuesday launch date was promptly taken down, but it wouldn't be the first time a Fallout game hit the market just a few months after its reveal.
 Back in 2015, Bethesda showed Fallout 4 for the first time at E3, promising that gamers would be playing it later that year.
 They were.

-We'll find out more about Fallout 76 in just a few days, with E3 2018 just around the corner.
+We'll find out more about Fallout 76 tomorrow -- E3 2018 is already kicking off.

 You can also check out GameSpot's coverage of Fallout 76 and Giant Bomb's coverage of Fallout 76.
 And for all things E3 2018, head to Gamespot and check out their press conference coverage here.